RClohan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Rachel is a graduate student in economics at Emory University.
-Her research interest include health and labor economics and is expected to graduate in May 2026.
-In addition to economics, Rachel enjoys exploring breweries and finding new hiking trails.
+I am a PhD Candidate in Economics on the 2025-2026 job market!

+I am broadly interested in health and labor economics, and my current research agenda is centered around whether opioid legislation has been effective in targeting internalities and externalities of the opioid epidemic.

+My job market paper explores expansion in access to an opioid overdose reversal drug and whether it creates a moral hazard for opioid users.